FarrowLS/nodejs_learnings/README.md

 nodejs_learnings
 ================

-Useful things and resources I have discovered while learned about Node.js.
+Useful things and resources I have discovered while learning about Node.js.
 Please see the wiki for details.